-Betty can tolerate normal houseplant humidity of about 40% but she would prefer humidity levels of above 50%.
-Regular misting or using a humidifier near by can help increase humidity levels.
+The polka dot begonia can tolerate normal houseplant humidity of about 40% but she would prefer humidity levels of above 50%.
+Find out how you can increase humidity here.

-The perfect indoor temperature for Betty is between 18-30°C. As long as the indoor temperature doesn't dip lower than 18°C Betty will be happy.
+The perfect indoor temperature for Betty is between 18-30°C. As long as the indoor temperature doesn't dip lower than 18°C the begonia will be happy.

 To help encourage flower blooming fertilise every 4 weeks in the months through March-September.
 Do not fertilise in the winter.

 The polka dot begonia likes to be root bound and will be happy in her nursery pot for many years.
 She may need repotting after 2-3 years.
 When she is repotted use a lot of drainage materials in the soil such as bark or perlite.
 Betty needs good aeration in her soil to avoid mould or excessively soggy soil.

 Mould on leaves - This is usually a sign that her leaves have been wet and haven't had time to dry out.
 This can cause mould on the leaves.
 When watering, use a watering can with a spout so water can be directed to the soil.
 Avoid getting too much water on her leaves.

 Drooping leaves - Drooping leaves is a sign that the plant is ready for a drink.
 It is advised with some houseplants like Betty to let her foliage droop a bit before watering.

 Browning or Rotting leaves - The leaves can be quite delicate.
 If the leaves touch the soil or ground this can cause the leaves to react badly and start rotting.
 A good tip is to use sticks to keep the foliage from drooping to the floor or soil.

 Leggy foliage - The term ‘leggy’ refers to extensively longer stems.
 This is a sign that she is not getting enough sunlight.
 Lack of light will cause her to reach out in search for a light source.